Data Loss Prevention FAQs

 What is Azure Information Protection (AIP)?

 AIP is a solution that allows us to classify and protect documents by applying labels.
-Labels can be applied using the sensitivity menu that is present in the full non-browser versions of Microsoft Office applications (e.g. Word, Excel, PowerPoint) when used on a Windows computer that has the DLP client installed.
+Labels can be applied using the sensitivity menu that is present in the full non-browser versions of Microsoft Office applications (e.g. Word, Excel, PowerPoint) when used on a Windows computer that has the DLP client installed, or while using the Microsoft 365 versions of these applications.
 The three labels we have made available are based on LUC’s data classification policy.

 Data Loss Prevention Client and Email